-We make significant capital expenditures in order to service the demand of our customers, which is primarily focused on investments in advanced packaging and test equipment.
-We expect that our 2016 capital expenditures will be approximately \$650 million, approximately \$170 million of which will be spent on K5.
-During the three months ended March 31, 2016, our capital expenditures totaled \$198.8 million, including \$105.5 million for K5.
-Ultimately, the amount of our 2016 capital expenditures will depend on several factors including, among others, the timing and implementation of any capital projects under review, the performance of our business, economic and market conditions, the cash needs and investment opportunities for the business, the need for additional capacity to service anticipated customer demand and the availability of cash flows from operations or financing.
+We make significant capital expenditures in order to service the demand of our customers, which are primarily focused on investments in advanced packaging and test equipment.
+We expect 2017 capital expenditures to be approximately \$525 million.
+During the six months ended June 30, 2017, our capital expenditures totaled \$271.7 million.
+Ultimately, the amount of our 2017 capital expenditures will depend on several factors including, among others, the timing and implementation of any capital projects under review, the performance of our business, economic and market conditions, the cash needs and investment opportunities for the business, the need for additional capacity to service anticipated customer demand and the availability of cash flows from operations or financing.